Farrer Herschell, 1st Baron Herschell: Lord Chancellor

-He became Baron Herschell of the city of Durham on 8 February 1886.
-However, his first chancellorship lasted barely six months, because in June 1886 Gladstone's Home Rule Bill was rejected in the Commons and his administration fell.
+On 6 February 1886, he became Lord Chancellor and was sworn of the Privy Council.
+He was also elevated to the peerage as Baron Herschell of the city of Durham.
+However, his first chancellorship lasted barely four months, because in June 1886 Gladstone's Home Rule Bill was rejected in the Commons and his ministry fell.

 In August 1892, when Gladstone returned to power, Herschell again became Lord Chancellor.
-As a result, he was sworn of the Privy Council that year.
 In May 1893, he was appointed to the Order of the Bath as a Knight Grand Cross (GCB).
-In September 1893, when the second Home Rule BiIl came on for second reading in the House of Lords, Herschell took advantage of the opportunity to justify his own 1885 sudden conversion to Home Rule, and that of his colleagues, by comparing it to the Duke of Wellington's conversion to Catholic Emancipation in 1829 and to that of Sir Robert Peel to Free Trade in 1846.
+In September 1893, when the second Home Rule BiIl came on for second reading in the House of Lords, Herschell took advantage of the opportunity to justify his own 1885 sudden conversion to Home Rule, and that of his colleagues, by comparing it to the Duke of Wellington's conversion to Catholic emancipation in 1829 and to that of Sir Robert Peel to Free Trade in 1846.
 In 1895, however, his second chancellorship came to an end with the defeat of the Rosebery ministry.

 He was perhaps seen at his judicial best in Vagliano v.
 Bank of England (1891) and Allen v.
 Flood (1898).
 Latterly he showed a tendency to interrupt counsel overmuch.
 The latter case is an example of this.
 The question involved was what constituted a "molestation of a man in the pursuit of his lawful calling".
 At the close of the argument of counsel, whom he had frequently interrupted, one of their lordships observed that although there might be a doubt as to what amounted to such molestation in point of law, the House could well understand, after that day's proceedings, what it was in actual practice.

 Other public service

 In addition to his political and judicial work, Herschell rendered many public services.
-He became a Deputy Lieutenant of the County Palatine of Durham in 1885 and of the County of Kent in 1890.
+He became a deputy lieutenant of the County Palatine of Durham in 1885 and of the County of Kent in 1890.
 In 1888 he presided over an inquiry directed by the House of Commons, with regard to the Metropolitan Board of Works.
 He acted as chairman of two royal commissions, one on Indian currency, the other on vaccination.
 In 1890, he was appointed Captain of Deal Castle and Warden of the Cinque Ports.
 He took a great interest in the National Society for the Prevention of Cruelty to Children, not only promoting the acts of 1889 and 1894, but also in sifting the truth of allegations which had been brought against the management of that society.
 He was elected a Fellow of the Royal Society in January 1892.

 In June 1893 he was appointed chancellor of the University of London succeeding the Earl of Derby.
-His views of reform, according to Victor Dickins, the accomplished registrar of the University, were liberal and frankly stated, though at first they were not altogether popular.
+His views of reform, according to Victor Dickins, the accomplished registrar of the university, were liberal and frankly stated, though at first they were not altogether popular.
 He disarmed opposition by his intellectual power, rather than conciliated it by compromise, and sometimes was perhaps a little forceful in his approach various matters of controversy.